lbmerchant93/petstrology/README.md

 4. [Challenges & Wins](#challenges-&-wins)

 ## Introduction
 This project is the developer's final solo project in Module 3 of the Front-End Engineering program at Denver's Turing School of Software and Design.
 The idea behind this project is to demonstrate an understanding of React and Cypress after spending the last 5 weeks diving deeply into using them.
 Students were given creative freedom on design and theme, though the theme had to center around a niche audience.
 The target audience for this application was chosen to be users that want to use astrology as a way to understand their pets.
+Information retrieved from the aztro API.

 ## Setup Instructions
 To run the project locally: